-One of my favorite parts about being an attorney is assisting new business owners as they pursue their goals and dreams.
+One of my favorite parts about being a business attorney is assisting new business owners as they pursue their goals and dreams.
 I enjoy all aspects of business law, and I am always excited to help my clients explore new business ideas and watch those ideas come to life.
 First, you simply have a thought.
 Then, that thought leads to action.
 Eventually, what began as a mere thought becomes a tangible thing that you can feel, touch, and interact with.
 Isn’t business wonderful?

-Although the Piatchek Law Firm is a full-service firm that offers legal services in many different areas of the law, I must admit that there is nothing like helping a client start a new business.
+Although the Piatchek Law Firm is a full-service firm that offers legal services in many different areas of the law, I must admit that there is nothing like helping a client start a new business in Missouri.
 I love watching a small business start from scratch, work through growing pains, thrive, and then come to maturity.
 It is wonderful not only to watch how the business changes, but also how the owners themselves change over time.

 We love meeting with new business owners.
 Sometimes they have a lot of questions, and sometimes they are so overwhelmed, they don’t know where to begin or which questions to ask.
 We routinely assist both new business owners and existing business owners.
 While not all new businesses succeed, it is the many success stories from our clients that keep us going and keep us excited about business law.